HomeProductivityProductivity Apps for Android

 8. Forest

 Forest tackles the actual reason we lose time, which is reaching for the phone every few minutes.
 You plant a virtual tree that grows while you stay off your device and withers if you bail early.
 It sounds gimmicky, yet in our testing that small visual stake genuinely kept us off social apps during deep work.
-Watching a little forest fill in over a focused week is oddly motivating.
+On Android it is free with ads, with a one-time $1.99 purchase to remove ads and unlock everything; there is no subscription, and the iOS version costs more.

 9. Google Calendar

 Google Calendar is still the backbone of our scheduling, and the Android app keeps getting smarter.
-Natural language event entry, helpful day and schedule views, and Goals that auto-find time for habits all pull weight.
+Natural language event entry, clear day and schedule views, and "Find a time" for group events all pull weight, along with working-hours settings and appointment scheduling.
 We rely on the widget to see the day at a glance.
 If you are shopping around, our best calendar apps guide compares the top contenders.

 10. Adobe Acrobat Reader

 So much daily work arrives as a PDF, and Acrobat Reader is the app we trust to fill, sign, and mark them up on the go.
+The old standalone Fill and Sign app has been retired, and those tools now live inside Acrobat Reader itself.
 Signing a form with a fingertip and sending it back in two minutes has saved us more than one frantic morning.
 For trimming or rearranging pages we reach for a dedicated tool, and our guide to free Android PDF editors covers those nicely.

 11. Notion Calendar